 |

-its cast-iron fence.
+from its cast-iron fence.
 Remember the Ca d’Oro.
 But here in brownstone,

 brick, terra-cotta, and verdigris copper.
 It bears the name of a local